vermag-iitb/html-practice/theory/scripting-theory.md

     * Used to draw line/border around multiple elements or block of tag
     * any number of borders can be drawn
     * Paired and block level tag
+    * used to combine section of related items inside a box (appears on UI)
+    * E.g.: following radiobuttons are related and can be combined into a fieldset: male female other
+    * <legend>: to provide captions to a fieldset (appears as a description to the fieldset on UI)

     * Syntax:
         <fieldset attr>
             <legend> text </legend>